 British Canoeing is committed to ensuring that everyone can enjoy canoeing in a safe environment where they are protected from any form of poor practice, abuse and neglect.
-Working with the NSPCC, Child Protection in Sport Unit (CPSU) and WT Associates, British Canoeing has developed policies, procedures, guidance and templates to support everyone involved in our sport.
+Working with the NSPCC and Child Protection in Sport Unit (CPSU), British Canoeing has developed policies, procedures, guidance and templates to support everyone involved in our sport.

 Training and vetting